You have a landing page; you have an awesome product.

-However, below the fold call to action should be accompanied by urgency element such a count down timer or offer expires image soon.
+However, below the fold call to action should be accompanied by an urgency element such as a count-down timer or offer expires image soon.
 You have to create urgency to turn your visitors into buyers quickly.

 If you won’t give them a reason to buy now, they’ll eventually leave your page and might never come back.

 The best way to create urgency is to offer a product bundle or a discounted rate for a limited time reminding your visitors if they don’t buy your product now, they’ll miss the discount, and they’ll have to pay more after the offer is over.

 Here’s a killer example from SmarBlogger:

 Best Tools To Build Landing Pages & Get High Conversions

 There are 3 tools you should definitely start using to great looking and conversion-focused landing pages:

 It will help you improve your post-click ad conversion rates and launch more campaigns faster.
 It eliminates the need to rely on developers and enables you to build and optimize custom landing pages, popups, and sticky bars that convert more visitors.